hannobraun/playground/2025-08-02_monobloc/README.md

 In addition, `drop` and `nop` are exposed.

-The name of the intrinsic is, where available, a common symbol (e.g. `+`, `*`, `/`); where necessary, an explicit variant of the name of the instruction (e.g.
-`count_leading_zeros`); and otherwise just the instruction name.
+The name of the intrinsic is, where available, a common symbol (e.g. `+`, `*`, `/`); where necessary, a more explicit variant of the name of the instruction (e.g. `count_leading_zeros`); and otherwise just the instruction name.

-The remainder of this design specifies some other intrinsic functions that are exposed, and how they are exposed.
+These are not all intrinsic functions.
+Other sections in this document specify some more.

 ### Bindings

 I have a hard time dealing with just a stack.
 It's a skill issue, I know.
 But this is my language.
-And I'd rather design and implement bindings than spend a decade or five achieving enlightenment.
+And I'd rather design and implement bindings, than spend a decade or five achieving enlightenment.

 ```